 - You are solely responsible for the maintenance of the property and grounds.

-- In certain areas, such as densely populated city centres, freehold properties can be harder to find.
+- In some areas, like densely populated city centres, freehold properties can be harder to find.

 Is it better to buy leasehold or freehold?

-Ultimately, whether you decide to buy a leasehold or freehold property is a personal choice.
-It can depend on several factors such as your budget, the availability of properties in the area you want to live in, and your lifestyle.
+Whether a leasehold or freehold property is better for you is a personal choice.
+It can depend on several factors including your budget, the availability of properties in the area, and your lifestyle.

 Can you extend a leasehold?

 If your lease is getting short, you can apply to the freeholder to extend the lease at any time.
-You can typically extend the lease by 90 years on a flat, or by 50 years on a house, either through a formal route or by approaching the freeholder on an informal basis and negotiating a lease extension.
+You can typically extend the lease by 90 years on a flat, or by 50 years on a house.
+It’s done either through a formal route or by approaching the freeholder on an informal basis and negotiating a lease extension.

 Extending the lease can increase the property’s value and make it easier to sell.
 But, it can be costly to do so.